What to expect from your photographer on the wedding day

 You will walk around, maybe dance a little.
 I like to encourage movement and natural expressions of happiness and love.
 At times I will intervene a little more to pose you in a way that is most flattering.

-Depending on the time of day for your reception, I may try to drag you outside during your reception for a few minutes to capture an epic sunset.
+Depending on the time of day for your reception, I will try to drag you outside during your reception for a few minutes to capture an epic sunset.
+This is the best light of the day, which photographers call "Golden Hour".

-You can ignore me through the reception.
+You can ignore me throughout the reception.
 If we are on time, everything will flow from here.

 If time allows, I will get into your reception room before the guests, and I will photograph the tables and details in the room before they get messed up with purses and stuff being put on the tables.